restechnica/taskforce/README.md

 ### Dotenv

 Taskforce supports dotenv.
-It allows you to store environment variables for your project only.
+It allows you to provide your own set of environment variables with ease.
-Every task and command will have these environment variables available.
+Each command will be able to reference these environment variables like any other environment variable.
+They can be referenced in the Taskforce configuration and they are passed on to the commands ran through Taskforce.
-See the original [dotenv project](https://github.com/bkeepers/dotenv) on GitHub for more information.
+See the [dotenv project](https://github.com/bkeepers/dotenv) on GitHub for more information.

 1. Create a `.env` file in the same directory as your Taskforce configuration file.
-2. Add environment variables as key-value pairs with a `=` inbetween keys and values.
+2. Define environment variables as key-value pairs with a `=` inbetween keys and values.
 3. Reference the environment variables in the Taskforce configuration file as any other environment variable.

-a .env when working with AWS and CloudFormation could look like the following:
+A .env when working with AWS and CloudFormation could look like the following:
 ```
 aws_access_key_id=AKIA2UI5876HJJ4WQH4
 aws_secret_access_key=mrWMk01234Gct9876v6IDSpJ8yLpfDjLtwF